The Rosenblatt Family and Iron and Steel In Utah

 From the Deseret News, March 10, 1917.

-Local electrical and mechanical engineers are much interested in the recent installation at the plant of the American Foundry and Machine company in this city, of a newly devised electrical furnace for producing steel castings, the invention of Ivan Rennerfelt, a Swedish engineer.
+Local electrical and mechanical engineers are much interested in the recent installation at the plant of the American Foundry and Machine company in this city, of a newly devised electrical furnace for producing steel castings, the invention of Ivar Rennerfelt, a Swedish engineer.
 Its success was first established in Europe, and a number have been installed or ordered in eastern manufacturing centers.
 But the furnace now in operation in Salt Lake is claimed to be the first set up west of the Mississippi river, and the fifth in the United States.

 The local furnace is 7 x 9 feet by 9 feet high, and weighs 23,000 pounds.
 It is heated and operated entirely by electricity, the temperature running up to 6,000 degrees F., and the capacity being three tons per charge every four hours, making 18 tons for the 24 hours.